 Notice how the Pandas syntax remains almost unaltered as complexity increases, whereas the SQL syntax becomes more complex to read.

-Another way to think about differences between Python and SQL is that SQL allows you to start with a dataset which is structured into tables, from which you use Python, to branch off different analyses in various directions.
+Another way to think about differences between Python and SQL is that SQL provides the setup and Python takes you from there.
+SQL allows you to start with a dataset which is structured into tables.
+Once you have the tables, you use Python to branch off different analyses in various directions.

 Types of SQL

-PostgreSQL (often just referred to as “Postgres”) is similar to MySQL, but is known to be more durable.
-With that said, setting up Postgres for newbies can often be difficult, so if you don’t know where to MySQL is probably you’re best bet.
+PostgreSQL (often just referred to as “Postgres”) is similar to MySQL but is known to be more durable.
+However, setting up Postgres for newbies can often be difficult, so if you are new to this, MySQL is probably you’re best bet.